aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

             return response;
         }
     }
-    ~~~
+    ```
 **Task III: Create and regsiter `AccountsEchoDialog` in AccountsBot**

 1. In `OneBank.AccountsBot` project, locate the `Dialogs` folder, and add a new C# class.
 2. Name this class as `AccountsEchoDialog` and replace the existing code with below class.

     @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\18.txt"`)
-    ~~~csharp
+    ```nocopy
      using Microsoft.Bot.Builder.Dialogs;
      using Microsoft.Bot.Connector;
      using System;
      using System.Collections.Generic;
      using System.Linq;
      using System.Text;
      using System.Threading.Tasks;

      namespace OneBank.AccountsBot.Dialogs
      {
         [Serializable]
         public class AccountsEchoDialog : IDialog<object>
         {